Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Introduction

 \section{Introduction}

-The success of reinforcement learning (RL) typically relies on large amounts of interactions with the environment.
+The success of RL typically relies on large amounts of interactions with the environment.
 However, in real-world scenarios, such interactions can be unsafe or costly.
-As an alternative, offline RL (\cite{DBLP:journals/corr/abs-2005-01643}) leverages offline datasets of transitions, collected by a behavior policy, to train a policy that can transfer to an online task.
-To avoid overestimation of the value function for some (out-of-sample) states in the environment, which can mislead policy learning, model-free offline RL methods (\cite{DBLP:conf/nips/KumarZTL20, DBLP:journals/corr/abs-1911-11361}) often constrain the learned policy to remain close to the behavior policy or within the support of the offline dataset.
-However, collecting transitions that comprehensively cover possible task scenarios, or acquiring a large volume of demonstrations from a high-quality behavior policy, can be expensive.
-This challenge has led to the development of offline model-based reinforcement learning (MBRL) approaches, such as (\cite{DBLP:conf/iclr/LuBPOR22, DBLP:conf/nips/GuoSG22}).
-These methods train dynamics models from offline data and optimize policies using imaginary rollouts generated by the models.
-Notably, the dynamics modeling is independent of the behavior policy, making it possible to achieve high returns even with data collected from a random policy.
-Furthermore, with careful dynamics modeling and thorough simulation, the learned policy can more effectively handle the environmental stochasticity and generalize to states beyond the support of the offline dataset.
+As an alternative, offline RL \citep{DBLP:journals/corr/abs-2005-01643} leverages offline datasets of transitions, collected by a behavior policy, to train a policy.
+To avoid overestimation of the expected return for out-of-distribution states, which can mislead policy learning, model-free offline RL methods \citep{DBLP:conf/nips/KumarZTL20, DBLP:journals/corr/abs-1911-11361} often constrain the learned policy to remain close to the behavior policy.
+However, acquiring a large volume of demonstrations from a high-quality behavior policy, can be expensive.
+This challenge has led to the development of offline model-based reinforcement learning (MBRL) approaches, such as \citet{DBLP:conf/iclr/LuBPOR22, DBLP:conf/nips/GuoSG22}.
+These methods train dynamics models from offline data and optimize policies using imaginary rollouts simulated by the models.
+A key advantage of this approach is that the dynamics modeling process is decoupled from the behavior policy's objectives.
+This makes it possible, in principle, to learn effective policies even from sub-optimal or exploratory data, so long as the dataset provides adequate coverage of the relevant state-action space.